Yes. We offer risers and stair nosing that matches the color of each of our products.

-Start at the bottom of your staircase with a riser.
+To begin, install the first riser.
 You may need to trim the height of the riser to match the height of your step.
 Sand the back of the riser and lay strips of glue on the back of the riser approximately 6-inches apart.
-Press the riser into place and use painters tape to hold the riser in place while you prepare for the next step.
+Press the riser into place and use painter's tape to hold the riser in place while you prepare for the next step.

-Measure your stair tread to determine if it needs to be cut to fit your step.
-Once you have a piece that is the right size, sand the back of the tread, remove the painters tape from the previous step, and lay down glue approximately every 6-inches.
+Cut a stair nosing and Modin plank to fit your step.
+You may need to cut away any existing bullnose unless the stair nosing fits over it.
+Once your pieces are the right size, interlock the stair nosing and the plank to form a full tread, remove the painters tape from the previous step, and lay down glue approximately every 6-inches.
 Press the tread piece down.